Where did the summer go?! As much fun as summer days have been, many parents and kids are already in back-to-school mode.

 After that, it’s recommended that children have an annual eye exam until the age of 18, or as recommended by their eye doctor.
 An easy way to remember to take your child every year is to add it to your back-to-school checklist!

 So, eye exams are an easy item to cross off your checklist, and a great way to support your child’s success in school.
-To schedule your child’s appointment, call EyeStyles in Belmont today.
+To schedule your child’s appointment, call EyeStyles+Care in Belmont today.

 Is a comprehensive eye exam the same as a school vision screening?